-Physical Preparation for Team Sports: Functional Groups
+Physical Preparation for Team Sports

 There is one bias in humans (although there are many, many more) – we believe (or perceive) that members of some external group are more cohesive and pretty much the same, whereas at the same time we perceive variations and differences in the groups that we belong to.

-There are many (sub)groups in a team sport group/team, and they can be created by using different criteria.
-Ideally (or in theory), we want to approach each athlete individually, but in reality that is pretty hard, so putting the athletes in same buckets with similar quality allows for information compression and quicker & more efficient actions, and lower mental load.
+There are many (sub)groups in a team sports group/team, and they can be created by using different criteria.
+Ideally (or in theory), we want to approach each athlete individually, but in reality that is pretty hard, so putting the athletes in the same buckets with similar quality allows for information compression and quicker & more efficient actions, and lower mental load.
 There are indeed some inherent traps to this categorical thinking.

 Figure 1.
 Categorical thinking

-There is an inherent risk of labelling someone, but there is also an inefficient way of approaching everyone individually (although we should strive for that).
+There is an inherent risk of labeling someone, but there is also an inefficient way of approaching everyone individually (although we should strive for that).
 The solution is to use groups then, but also to remember to frequently re-evaluate them and strive to approach everyone individually.

-There can be many groupings in team sports (e.g. position, age, experience, or clustering based on some algorithms), but in this chapter we are mostly concerned with “functional groups”
+There can be many groupings in team sports (e.g. position, age, experience, or clustering based on some algorithms), but in this chapter, we are mostly concerned with “functional groups”

 So what are the functional groups?

-Without being able to come up with more appropriate name, functional groups relate to the current training status of the athlete (i.e. away, national team, injured, available, etc) and whether they played the previous match or are they going to play the next one.
+Without being able to come up with the more appropriate name, functional groups relate to the current training status of the athlete (i.e. away, national team, injured, available, etc) and whether they played the previous match or are they going to play the next one.
 This makes planning a bit easier for the coach, although there are going to be frequent movements of the athletes from group to group.

 Here are the categories I use: